An adaptive strategy for sequential designs of multilevel computer experiments: Gaussian process (GP) emulation: background and multi-fidelity context

 where $F_{k}(\cdot)$ is a design criterion to be maximized.
 The algorithm iterates until a stopping criterion is met or the computational budget allocated is exhausted.
-We denote $\hat{s}^{2}_{k}(x)$ as a predictive variance of a Gaussian process conditional on $X_{k}$ with $k$ points with estimated parameters in $K$.
-In our context, the parameters in the kernel of GP need to be estimated.
+Often the design criterion makes use of the predictive variance of a Gaussian process, defined in (\ref{predictives}) and denoted by $\hat{s}^{2}_{k}(x)$ when conditional on $X_{k}$ with $k$ points with estimated parameters in $K$.
+Indeed it is natural to look for points where the predictive variance is large, or where the variance can be reduced the most when adding a point in that region.
+In our context, the parameters in the kernel of a GP need to be estimated.
 Sequential designs allow the estimates to be improved sequentially with the additional new design points.
 This is especially advantageous when some input variables are considerably more influential on the output than others.

+We employ a useful method called MICE (mutual information computer experiment) design as a design strategy in our proposed framework, MLASCE.
+In general, MICE outperforms other approaches for sequential design, such as the active learning MacKay (ALM) \cite{mackay1992information} and Active learning Cohn (ALC) \cite{cohn1995active} algorithm, as shown in the numerical examples in \citep{beck2016sequential}.
+For our purpose of selecting a very small number of runs in the design for high fidelity simulators, it is essential to pick these runs very carefully to optimize the design.
+MICE aims to construct an emulator for an expensive simulation with small to medium-sized experimental designs, therefore, an appropriate tool in our framework.
+Since MICE is a significant improvement from mutual information criteria, we start from the review of it.